cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 http://55.333.55.333/
 ```

-Although your `index.html` file still exists in your document root, Apache2 now returns the `index.php` file instead.
+Although your `index.html` file still exists in your document root, Apache now returns the `index.php` file instead.
 If for some reason PHP fails, then the `index.html` file would be served next
 since that's what is listed next in the `dir.conf` file on the `DirectoryIndex` line.

 ## Conclusion

-In this section, we installed PHP and configured it to work with Apache2.
+In this section, we installed PHP and configured it to work with Apache.
 We also created a simple PHP test page that reported our browser user agent information on our website.

 In the next section, we'll learn how to complete the LAMP stack by adding the MySQL relational database to our setup.